 Precise X7 Kids Golf Club Set

 The Precise X7 Golf Club Set is built for little guys and girls that want to learn the game of golf and have fun with their parents, grandparents, or mentors.
-The backpack style golf bag is easy to carry and each club is blended to compliment each other.
+The high quality backpack style golf bag is easy to carry and each club is blended to compliment each other.
 Available in both hands, if you have a little one that is eager to get onto the course or the range the Precise X7 is perfect for him or her.

 The Littlest Golfer Club Set